Ak-yerr/Self-Balancing-Robot-Project/README.md

-# Self-Balancing-Robot
+# Self-Balancing Two-Wheeled Robot

-Two-wheeled self-balancing robot using an ESP32 and MPU-6050 IMU.
-A hand-coded PID controller processes tilt angle from a complementary filter and drives two DC motors via an L298N to keep the robot upright.
-Features wireless Bluetooth tuning of PID gains in real time.
+**Status: Complete.** Prototype 4 is the final version of this project.

-The robot is a classic inverted-pendulum balancing robot.
-An ESP32 reads pitch angle from an IMU, runs a cascade PID control loop, and drives two DC gear motors with encoder feedback to stay upright.
-The project is currently on Prototype 2.
-This is a structural redesign built after Prototype 1's tall layout proved unstable.
+This is an inverted-pendulum balancing robot.
+An ESP32 reads pitch angle from an IMU, runs a PID control loop, and drives two DC gear motors with quadrature encoder feedback to stay upright.
+The project went through four hardware prototypes.
+Prototype 4 is the first to pass all three functionality tests defined for the project, and no further prototype is planned.

 ---